awslabs/multi-az-workshop/content/lab-1/index.en.md

     OutlierDetectionAlgorithm = OutlierDetectionAlgorithm.STATIC
 });
 ```
 This creates the metrics, alarms, canary functions, and dashboards used in this workshop.
-You define the characteristics of service, default values for metrics and alarms, and then add operations as well as any overrides for default values that you need.
+You define the characteristics of the service, default values for metrics and alarms, and then add operations as well as any overrides for default values that you need.
 The construct can also automatically create synthetic canaries that test each operation with a very simple HTTP check, or you can configure your own synthetics and just tell the construct about the metric details and optionally log files.

-If you don't have service specific logs and custom metrics with per-AZ dimensions, you can still use the construct to evaluate ALB and NAT Gateway metrics to find single AZ impairments.
+If you don't have service specific logs and custom metrics with per-AZ dimensions, you can still use the construct to evaluate ALB and/or NAT Gateway metrics to find single AZ impairments.

 ```csharp
 BasicServiceMultiAZObservability multiAvailabilityZoneObservability = new BasicServiceMultiAZObservability(this, "MultiAZObservability", new BasicServiceMultiAZObservabilityProps() {